NVIDIA/NVFlare/docs/programming_guide/execution_api_type.rst

 - If it is not done, it schedules a new task
 - If it is done, it proceeds to the next workflow in the Job.

-Users need to adapt their local training logic into FLARE's task execution abstractions to make their training federated.
+Users need to adapt their local training or computing logic into FLARE's task execution abstractions to make their training or computing federated.

 We offer various levels of abstraction for writing task execution code, catering to use cases that span from complete customizability to easy user adaptation.